anzurio/anzurio.github.io/_posts/2022-06-03-A-Recognition-Manifesto.md

 excerpt_separator: <!--more-->
 ---

-Some Spanish-speaking bosses, to get their employees to work harder use a phrase that transliterates into English as “Wear the (firm’s) shirt.”
+Some Spanish-speaking bosses, to get their employees to work harder use a phrase that transliterates into English as "Wear the (firm's) shirt".
 This is a way of asking employees to show their commitment to the firm in one of many ways including but not limited to working extra hours without retribution.

 <!--more-->